Morocco Itinerary 7 Days: The Complete First-Timer’s Guide

 Getting around Morocco is relatively easy thanks to its excellent train network, which connects most major cities like Casablanca, Marrakech, Fes, and Rabat.
 For places not served by trains, comfortable and affordable long-distance buses like CTM or Supratours are great options.
 In smaller towns or for more flexibility, taxis or hiring a private driver can be a convenient and stress-free way to explore.

-Is morocco safe for women?
+Is Morocco safe for female travelers?

-Before visiting, I read tons of warnings about scams and harassment, but my experience was much calmer than expected—I actually felt safer walking the medina than I have in some Western cities.
 Sure, there were a few catcalls and awkward compliments, but nothing overly aggressive, and a firm “no” usually did the trick.
-With smart decisions (like asking business owners for directions or having a restaurant call a tuk-tuk at night), my friend and I felt safe, welcomed, and had some of our best moments thanks to kind locals.
+With smart decisions (like asking business owners for directions or having a restaurant call a tuk-tuk at night), my friend and I felt safe and welcomed, and we had some of our best moments, thanks to the kindness of the locals.

 Final Thoughts: 7 days in Morocco itinerary